Adam Hammill: Personal life

 Hammill grew up supporting Liverpool, which he went on to play for the club's academy and in the first team.
 Hammill said he grew up idolising Ryan Giggs and Michael Owen.

 During his time at Barnsley, Hammill resided "an apartment just a few miles away from Oakwell Stadium ".
 In 2010, Hammill was engaged to his fiancée, Ashleigh, but soon broken off.
 He is a father of two children, a daughter and a son.

 In the early hours of 7 October 2012, Hammill was involved in an altercation outside a Liverpool nightclub while celebrating a friend's birthday and was arrested for assaulting two female paramedics.
 The paramedics had attended the scene after Hammill had collapsed inside the club drunk and been taken outside.
 He was formally charged with two counts of assault on 27 October, to which he pleaded guilty on 12 November.
 On 20 November 2012 he was sentenced to 12 weeks of jail suspended for 12 months, 150 hours of unpaid work and to pay £350 to each of the paramedics.
-Hammill later told The Huddersfield Examiner that he regretted his action.
+Hammill later told the Huddersfield Examiner that he regretted his actions.